On February 14, 2012, the B.C. Ombudsperson released Part 2 of her report into seniors' care. Read HEU's news release for more details.

 Find out more in these two reports from the Canadian Centre for Policy Alternatives (CCPA): An Uncertain Future for Seniors: BC’s Restructuring of Home and Community Care, 2001-2008 (Full Report/Summary), which includes a breakdown of cuts to seniors’ care in communities across B.C. and Innovations in Community Care: From Pilot Project to System Change (Full Report), which reviews the state of home and community care in B.C.

 The BC Health Coalition has provided a number of resources that will help you piece together the seniors’ care puzzle, and propose a number of solutions to improve the quality of care available to seniors.
-They’ve also provided information in both Punjabi and Simplified Chinese.

 Get the facts